The WOW Factor in Art:

 Inspired by the scripture “I can do all things with the help of God who strengthens me”, our Art Department believes that every child has the potential to create, explore, and express themselves with confidence and purpose.
 We provide an ambitious and inclusive curriculum that nurtures creativity as a reflection of God’s own creativity, encouraging students to grow in faith, self-belief, and resilience.

 Our intent is to equip all students with the technical skill, visual literacy, and critical thinking needed to make meaningful artwork.
-Through a broad exploration of artists, cultures, and ideas, students develop a strong sense of identity, empathy, and spiritual awareness.
+Through a broad exploration of artists, cultures, and ideas, students develop a keen sense of identity, empathy, and spiritual awareness.

 Implementation

-The curriculum is carefully structured to ensure clear progression in knowledge, skills, and understanding.
-Projects are designed to revisit and deepen key concepts over time, while allowing students to explore personal ideas and respond to big questions about the world and their place in it.
+key concepts over time, while allowing students to explore personal ideas and respond to big questions about the world and their place in it.

 Impact